-4. Line two baking trays with baking paper and using a teaspoon scoop up a ball of the dough, roughly the size of a walnut.
+4. Line two baking trays with baking paper and using a teaspoon, scoop up a ball of the dough, roughly the size of a walnut.
 Roll the dough in your hands until you have a ball and place evenly on the baking tray (try and leave as much space as you can between each cookie as they will spread out, don’t over crowd your trays).
 If you have dough left over, freeze or wrap in clingfilm and refrigerate until you’re ready to make a second batch.

 5. Using the back of a Tbs, press down on each ball gently to squash it out a little to help form a good a cookie shape.
-Bake in the oven for 8- 10 minutes.
+Bake in the oven for 8-10 minutes.
 Cool slightly on the tray, before carefully transferring to a cooling rack using a spatula.
 Sprinkle with a tiny pinch of sea salt flakes and serve with a good cup of tea.

 If you’ve had a go at making my cookies or any of my recipes, I’d love to hear about it @corrieheale firstname.lastname@example.org